Loading product details...

 Charging | 25W / 45W | 25W / 45W | 25W / 45W / 60W (Ultra) |

 It’s not all bad news.
-Samsung is shifting focus toward under-the-hood efficiency:
+Samsung is shifting focus toward under-the-hood efficiency and intelligence:

-Snapdragon 8 Elite Gen 5 for Galaxy: The new chip will be a powerhouse, especially for the "Galaxy AI" features that Samsung is betting its future on.
+Snapdragon 8 Gen 5 for Galaxy: The new chip will be a powerhouse.
+Built on a 3nm or 2nm process, it utilizes custom Oryon cores with clock speeds potentially reaching 4.5GHz.
+This is designed for superior thermal management and to handle the heavy on-device AI tasks that Samsung is betting its future on.

-Battery & Charging: The S26 Ultra might finally break the 45W barrier, potentially offering 60W wired charging and a slightly larger 5,400mAh battery.
+Battery & Charging: The S26 Ultra might finally break the 45W barrier, offering 60W wired charging and a slightly larger 5,400mAh battery.
+This is a significant win for users needing a quick top-up.

-Qi2 Integration: Built-in magnets for "MagSafe-style" accessories are expected across the board.
+Qi2 Integration: Built-in magnets for "MagSafe-style" accessories are expected across the board, improving the wireless charging and accessory ecosystem.

 The Verdict: Is it worth the wait?

-If you are currently using a Galaxy S21 or S22, the S26 will feel like a massive leap in speed, battery, and AI capability.
-However, if you have an S24 or S25, the S26 might feel like you're buying the same phone twice.
+If you are currently using a Galaxy S21 or S22, the S26 will feel like a massive leap in speed, battery, display quality, and AI capability.
+However, if you have an S24 or S25, the S26 might feel like you're buying the same phone twice—unless the promise of a truly intelligent AI assistant and a hardware-level privacy screen are must-have features for you.

 At Ogabassey, we believe in honest tech.
-If Samsung doesn't bring a major hardware shake-up, 2026 might be the year where "the best Samsung ever" is actually just "the same Samsung as before, but a little bit faster."
+If Samsung doesn't bring a major hardware shake-up, 2026 might be the year where "the best Samsung ever" is actually just "the same Samsung as before, but a whole lot smarter."